jruels/docker-fun/labs/06-volumes/06_data_persistence_lab2.md

 ### 1. Deploy WordPress Using Volumes
 Step by Step Guide
-1. Locate the IP address of the Master machine in lab folder.

-2. In a command line, enter
-`ssh -i </Users/…/>docker.pem root@<IP>`
-The .pem file will be provided by the instructor for this lab.
-This command will connect the console to the Docker machine.

 3. Create the Database container using a volume:
 `docker run -d --name db --volume mysql-db:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=wordpress -e MYSQL_USER=wordpress -e MYSQL_PASSWORD=password mysql:5.7`